Todd Traina

 Todd Traina is an American film producer and the founder of Red Rover Films in 2007.
-In 2007 Traina was named by Daily Variety as one of its "10 Producers to Watch."
-My Suicide, a quirky low-budget dark comedy released in 2009 which Traina produced, won a Crystal Bear at the 2009 Berlin Film Festival, among other prizes.

-Traina was named to the board of the San Francisco Film Society in 2009.
+In 2007, Traina was named by Daily Variety as one of its "10 Producers to Watch".
+He is currently serving as the Board President of SFFiLM, a nonprofit that runs the San Francisco International Film Festival; he was named to the board in 2009.